-Port scanner can also be used to check a range of host, several ip address or a range of ip address, in general network administrator will use this method to check if there are open ports on the network that does not need to be open.
+Port scanner can also be used to check a range of host, several IP addresses or a range of IP address, in general, a network administrator will use this method to check if there are open ports on the network.
+Ports that do not need to be open.

-Using port scanner finding open port on the network can revile what is the service (process) that responsible to the open port and will understand if it need to be closed or he might want to change some security related configuration with the service responsible for opening the port.
+Using a port scanner finding open port on the network can revile what is the service (process) that respond to opening the port.
+Te admin will understand if it needs to be closed it or he might want to change some security-related configuration with the service responsible for opening the port.

 Port Scanner and Hacking: